Ameobea/homepage/src/blog/a-rusty-aoc.md

 At this point, everyone in the Rust Discord server was excited and motivated to find _the_ most optimal solution to the problem.
 Since the challenge itself was pretty simple (mostly just a loop comparing ASCII strings and counting characters), low-level optimization techniques became applicable.
 Eventually, it got to the point where the only way to make further progress was to use SIMD.

-Coincidentally, Rust has support for safe (staticly verified by the compiler) SIMD via the `packed-simd` library.
+Coincidentally, Rust has support for safe (statically verified by the compiler) SIMD via the `packed-simd` library.
 I'd never before worked with SIMD directly before and only had a surface level understanding of SIMD programming, but I decided to take the dive and try it out on the problem.

 I dug through the library's documentation for a while, learning about how it was structured and finding some operations that I thought would be useful for the problem.
 The `packed-simd` library presented a variety of SIMD data types as normal Rust structs.
 For example, a vector containing 4 `i32` vars was named `i32x4`.
 I eventually settled on a solution that involved converting the input ASCII into 32-byte wide vectors padded with zeroes at the end, making them 256 bits wide.
 The code that I came up with for doing that looks like this (`get_shift_mask` is a function that returns a SIMD bitmask equivalent to `11111111111111111111111111100000`):